 Reverting to a normal policy that doesn’t overtly put the U.S. on the side of Israel in the Israeli-Palestinian conflict will be called a "stab in the back," much the same way the relatively recent phenomenon of the U.S. automatically vetoing UN Security Council resolutions critical of Israel became an entitlement unfairly denied when the Obama administration decided to abstain on one in December 2016.

-- 'Pro-Israel': How a term hijacked by the right could decide who controls the U.S. Senate
+- 'Pro-Israel': How a Term Hijacked by the Right Could Decide Control of the Senate

 Surely, you may be thinking, Biden’s lengthier pro-Israel record will inoculate, or at least modestly protect, him from the vituperative hyperbole Obama faced through his two terms in office.
 This assumption is mistaken.